matchmore/documentation/overview.md

 * **Create Smart Geofences**

-Geofences are used to define special areas in the real world, that you are particularly interested in.
+Geofences are used to define virtual areas in the real world, that you are particularly interested in.
 With smart geofences, you can go further in the filtering process.
-It can be used for analytics uses: count how many app users based on their preference enter a specific area, thanks to the topic and content filtering.
+It can be used for analytics: count how many app's users based on their preference enter a specific area, thanks to the topic and content filtering.
 Or for triggering content inside the mobile or externally depending on user's attached pieces of information.
 Works indoor (beacons) and outdoor (GPS).

 * **Smart activation with IoT**